devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/gfm-guide.md

 ...
 ```

-*Code Snippet XXX: Accessing a BLoC in Wisgen [(Faust 2019)](https://github.com/Fasust/wisgen)*
+*Code Snippet XXX: Accessing a BLoC in Wisgen [\[11\]](https://github.com/Fasust/wisgen)*

 ## Layered Architecure

-Now that you understand how to implemepnt the BLoC pattern, lets’ have a look at how you can use it to achive a clean 3 Layered architecture for your application.
+Now that you understand how to implement the BLoC pattern, lets’ have a look at how you can use it to achieve a clean Three-Layered architecture for your application.
+The BLoC Pattern already forces us to kep our UI and our buisness logic seperate.
+This way we end up with a UI-Layer and a BLoC

   - Layered Architecture out of BLoCs
       - Like Uncle Bob says